AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/download-wp-invoice.md

 product-previous: workfront-proof
 product-area: documents;system-administration
 navigation-topic: manage-your-billing-workfront-proof
-title: Downloading Your Workfront Proof Invoice
+title: Downloading Your [!DNL Workfront] Proof Invoice
 description: On the first day of a new billing period, your subscription invoice is sent to the main Billing contact on your account and to the Billing CC email address, if you have one defined.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: 6bfb82b8-f127-4dac-a1cf-7c7962a86e48
 ---
-# Downloading Your Workfront Proof Invoice
+# Downloading Your [!DNL Workfront] Proof Invoice

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 On the first&nbsp;day of a new billing period, your subscription invoice is sent to the main Billing contact on your account and to the Billing CC email address, if you have one defined.

-The invoice also appears in the Billing section of your Workfront Proof account, available for download.
-See [The Workfront Proof Billing Page](../../../workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md) if you need more information.
+The invoice also appears in the [!UICONTROL Billing] section of your [!DNL Workfront] Proof account, available for download.
+See [The [!DNL Workfront] Proof Billing Page](../../../workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md) if you need more information.

 You will find the following information on your invoice:

 * Company name and address
 * Date of the invoice
 * Payment terms & due date
-* The details of your Workfront Proof plan (proof, user and storage limits)
+* The details of your [!DNL Workfront] Proof plan (proof, user and storage limits)
 * PO number (if provided)
 * Ship to address (if provided)
 * Price of the plan